sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 $exists

-Check for existence of a field.
+Check for the existence of a field.

 $regex